rnfor-pro/DevOps/monitoring-logging/README.md

       - targets: ["localhost:9100"]
 ```

-We'll can use Promtool to check the syntax of the config.
+We'll use Promtool to check the syntax of the config.
 If it’s successful, we then go ahead and reload Prometheus configuration without restarting.
 ```
 promtool check config /etc/prometheus/prometheus.yml curl -X POST http://localhost:9090/-/reload